SM-Type/OctopusProject/README.md

 # Updates
 ### Octopus V.0.0.2

-- Moved the static version of Octopus interface to the VUE framework.
+- Moved from the static version of Octopus interface to the VUE framework.
 - Octopus is now operational online, even on mobile devices.

 > [!WARNING]
 > The responsiveness of the page still needs refinement.
 On smartphones, object scaling issues are visible.
-> We leave this problem for a later stage.
+> We will leave this problem for a later stage.

 - Font import and application to text columns.

 > [!note]
-> Adding a font to Octopus occurs by clicking the Add font button.
+> Adding a font to Octopus works by clicking the Add font button.
 Applying the font then affects all <textarea> elements, and additional GSUB and FVAR data is retrieved.
 > Using Opentype.js, we fetch data directly from the file and place it in the interface.
 Additional data Octopus retrieves includes information about the minimum and maximum values of axes, but we still need to plan a place in the interface where they will function well.

 > [!WARNING]
 > Currently, font application and VF axis settings work uniformly across all columns.
 In Octopus, there is no separation and individualization of columns yet, allowing changes in a single text column.
+This needs to be achieved

-- Column duplication.
+- Multiple columns.
 We added the functionality to increase the number of text columns.
-- Text scrolling in all columns simultaneously.
+- Text scrolling works in all columns simultaneously.
 - Real-time typing in all columns (regardless of quantity).
 - Locking the pasting of styles into the text frame to ensure we are testing what we intend in the font.
 - Displaying an individual management panel above each column (Font Setting, OT, VF).